idiap/bob/src/python/io/doc/index.rst

   >>> len(s)
   8

-Optionally, you can also extend the Arrayset with a ``blitz::Array<>`` object with N dimensions and tell it to iterate through dimension D and add objects with N-1 dimensions to it:
+Optionally, you can also extend the Arrayset with a :cpp:class:`blitz::Array` object with N dimensions and tell it to iterate through dimension D and add objects with N-1 dimensions to it:

 .. code-block:: python